kinestetika/Calisp/README.md

 # see also https://www.webelements.com/sulfur/isotopes.html
 # see also http://iupac.org/publications/pac/pdf/2003/pdf/7506x0683.pdf
 ```
-## calisp_filter_patterns.py
+## calisp_filter_patterns

-Use this script after running calisp.py to filter the detected patterns and to convert your data from binary .feather
+Use this script after running calisp to filter the detected patterns and to convert your data from binary .feather
-format to .csv.
+format to a .csv file that can be imported into a spreadsheet program.

-Example usage: calisp_filter_patterns.py --result_file [calisp result file or dir] --SIF
+Example usage: calisp_filter_patterns --SIF --result_file [calisp result file or dir]

 You need to specify --SIP or --SIF.